-First Offense: Principal/Student conference, detention, or 1-3 days in-school suspension.
-Subsequent Offense: Detention or 3-10 days in-school suspension, and removal from extracurricular activities.
+First Offense: Principal/Student conference, detention, or 1-3 days in-school suspension. ı i iist Offclise.
+1 The partition conference, detention, of 1-3 days in-school suspension.

 Unauthorized Entry

 Entering or assisting any other person to enter a district facility, office, locker, or other area that is locked or not open to the general public; entering or assisting any other person to enter a district facility through an unauthorized entrance; assisting unauthorized persons to enter a district facility through any entrance.